-Do Skunks Eat Cats
+Do Skunks attack or Eat Cats?

 From my experience with skunks, both as pets and in the wild, I can say that skunks don’t usually eat cats.
 They prefer to snack on insects and fruits instead.
 By understanding their behavior, you can ensure your pets are safe and even enjoy peaceful coexistence with these often misunderstood creatures.
 Keep reading to learn how!